"I sometimes find that in interviews you learn more about yourself than the person learned about you."

 "Hello, yourself," I say uncertainly.
 The audience laughs.
 I have no idea why.

 "Why don't you tell me all about what you can do, now?
-What are your secrets?
-What's your strategy, love?"
+What's your strategy?
+What've you got in store for the show?"

 He's prying and making me uncomfortable.
 Well, just being near him is making me uncomfortable.